Health Star Rating

 How should I use Health Star Ratings?

 Health Star Ratings help you make healthier choices when choosing between similar products within the same category.
-You'll find HSR on the front of some packaged foods at Woolworths, making it easier to compare the nutritional content at a glance and quickly choose the product that's right for you.
+You'll find HSR on the front of our products, making it easier to compare the nutritional content at a glance and quickly choose the product that's right for you.
 For example, a protein bar with five stars is a healthier choice compared to a protein bar with two stars.

 Who developed the Health Star Rating system?